A True Labor Union for Air Traffic Controllers!

 Jack Maher Mike Rock

 In 1968, PATCO was formed by Co Founders Jack Maher and Mike Rock.
 It was during this time period that the PATCO Original Logo was designed and created by Jack Maher.
 The Union was certified by the FLRA as the exclusive representative for all FAA Air Traffic Controllers.
-The sick out of 1970 was one of the first major job actions against the FAA by PATCO.
+The first job action of 1969 was one of the first major job actions against the FAA by PATCO.

 August 3, 1981